haproxy/haproxy/doc/lua-api/index.rst

   For each concatenation, Lua:
   * allocate memory for the result,
-  * catenate the two string copying the strings in the new memory bloc,
+  * catenate the two string copying the strings in the new memory block,
   * free the old memory block containing the string which is no longer used.
   This process does many memory move, allocation and free.
 In addition, the memory is not really freed, it is just mark mark as unused and wait for the